Oryanab/movie-ticket-app/README.md

 ## Lunch the app:

-open up a docker-compose.yml and replace the next fields with your actual data (in order to have mails sent from your mail account make sure to edit your email's access configurations):
+open up the docker-compose.yml file and replace the next fields with your actual data (in order to have mails sent from your mail account make sure to edit your email's access configurations):

 ```
     MONGO_URI: *your-mongo-uri*